mzxj/Dory/README.md

 ```
 Dory -h
 ```
-You should see the help message printed in your terminal. (maybe change this part to the real output of Dory -h)
+You should see the help message printed in your terminal.